allesblinkt/riverbed-vision/training/notes.md

 	From that select stones that are similar to the primary category first in list Pivotal stone?
 Posterchild?

-	Cast vote for category a, b, c, none, new
+	Cast vote for category a, b, c, none, new, ignore

 	Only commit if next vote is cast

+	if New category, reload all info

+Rotate image to longest axis.
+Take two patches